ilyasergey/YSC2229/_sources/final.rst.txt

 Coding Assignment
 -----------------

 In these difficult times, it is particularly important to keep our living spaces clean and tidy.
 To help with this task, the researchers from NUS Faculty of Engineering have designed a new advanced cleaning robot called Vroomba [#]_.
 In this project, you will have to develop a series of algorithms for navigating a Vroomba robot across arbitrary spaces so it could clean them.
-The catch is: you will have to strive to minimise the number of moves it takes for Vroomba it to do its job.
+The catch is: you will have to strive to minimise the number of "moves" the Vroomba needs to make it to do its job.

 A room is represented by a two-dimensional rectilinear polygon with all coordinates being integer values.
 Vroomba occupies one square